Last Updated: March 13, 2025

 Personal Life

-Rivera gave birth to her first child Janney in 1985.
+Rivera gave birth to her first child, Janney, in 1985.
 Janney is better known as the singer Chiquis.
-Rivera later married the baby's father, Jose Trinidad Marin, and they had two more kids, Jacqueline and Michael.
+Jenni later married the baby's father, Jose Trinidad Marin, and they had two more kids, Jacqueline and Michael.
 Jenni ended the marriage in 1992, citing physical and emotional abuse.
-Marin was arrested for molestation when he was accused by Jenni's sister Rosie, Chiquis, and Jacqueline.
-Marin spent 9 years as a fugitive before he was caught in April 2006, convicted of sexual assault and rape and sentenced to more than 31 years in prison without parole.
+Marin was arrested for molestation when he was accused by Jenni's sister Rosie, who told Jenni that he was sexually abusing Chiquis.
+It was later discovered that Marin had been abusing Jacqueline as well.
+Marin spent nine years as a fugitive before he was caught in April 2006, convicted of sexual assault and rape, and sentenced to more than 31 years in prison without parole.

 At one of the local bars where Jenni started her singing career, she met her future husband, Juan López.
 Shortly after their marriage in 1997, López was sentenced to six months in prison for smuggling immigrants.
 The couple had two children, but her husband's unfaithfulness caused the couple's demise in 2003.
 Lopez was convicted in 2007 of selling drugs and died from pneumonia while in prison in 2009.